When Do We Need LLMs? A Diagnostic for Language-Driven Bandits: Problem Statement

 \section{Problem Statement}

 We set out to examine CMABs involving textual, numerical, or combined contexts.
 We illustrate the variable role of LLMs within the decision pipeline in \autoref{fig:bandits}.
-We anchor our investigation in two core questions:
+We focus on two core questions: